open-horizon/anax/docs/policy.md

 ## Model policy

 Machine learning (ML)-based services require specific trained models to operate correctly.
-OpenHorizon provides the ability to deploy models independently from services.
+Open Horizon provides the ability to deploy models independently from services.
 In ML use cases, the model tends to be large and change more more often than the algorithmic code which uses the model to analyze data.
 Model policy enables the administrator to deploy specific models on the same, or a subset of, nodes where the services that use the mode have been placed.
 The purpose of model policy is to further narrow the set of nodes where a given service is deployed, which enables a subset of those nodes to receive a specific model object.